 Wargaming would concentrate all of their resources into building World of Tanks; the game would eventually hold the record for the highest budget for a video game project in the CIS region.
 It didn’t take long for gamers to get a first glimpse at the game-under-construction.
 By September, a public alpha was already available and playable.

 Development continued at a breakneck pace with World of Tanks quickly entering closed beta at the end of January 2010 and finally going gold in August.
 Originally released in Russian and German, the English version of World of Tanks released January of the following year.

-World of Tanks first released in Russian-speaking territories and Germany, quickly expanding to English territories and later on the rest of the world.
+World of Tanks first released in Russian-speaking territories and Germany, quickly expanded to English territories and later on the rest of the world.
 Currently, the backend infrastructure for World of Tanks consists of six server groups in various countries throughout the world: North America, Europe, Asia, Russia, South Korea, and China.
 The game’s Russian servers are its most populated with more than 1-million peak concurrent users though most other regions regularly attract tens of thousands of players at any given moment.
 All server groups but the one in China are operated by Wargaming itself (KongZhong manages the Chinese server group).

 Rundown of updates